For complete understanding, kindly read Polygyny In Islam Part I first.

 From here we find out that having more than one wife is permissible and appropriate only on the condition that equality can be maintained among all wives as required under the laws of Islam, and that the rights of all can be duly fulfilled.
 If a man does not have the capability to discharge his obligations in this manner, the rule is to keep to only one wife.
 So the Qur’anic command is: If you are unable to do perfect justice between wives, then restrict yourself to no more than one, or maintain a relation with a concubine.
 Of course it needs no saying that concubines are not available today as the conditions under which such relation becomes possible do not exist anymore.
-I shall tackle and explain the concept of concubinage according to Islam in a future post with Allah’s will.
+Please read Concubinage in Islam in order to understand this concept according to the Islamic law.

 Prophet Muhammad has laid great emphasis on maintaining full equality and justice between all wives and he has given stern warnings against those who do otherwise.
 Above all, he has demonstrated the desirable ideal through his own conduct, reaching the outer limits of treating his wives equally even the matters in which equality is not mandatory.
 The prophet P.B.U.H. said: “Anyone who has two wives and he cannot fulfill their rights equally and justly, he shall be resurrected on the Judgment Day having one of his shoulders drooping down towards the ground.”
 [Recorded by Tirmidhī]